 Full-frame sensors give a similar sensor size to 35mm (36x24mm) film – hence the name – as the full-frame sensors are roughly the same size as the frame of a 35mm film.

-With full-frame DSLRs, what you see through the viewfinder is usually just what the full-frame sensor is seeing.
-This is certainly true of the rear LCD in a Live View setting.
+With full-frame DSLRs, what you see through the viewfinder is usually just what the full-frame sensor is seeing, this is certainly true of the rear LCD in a Live View setting.
+If you are using a 100mm lens, on a full frame camera that’s the effective focal length you will get when you shoot.

 Further reading: